 \subsubsection{NEXI 3T Connectom protocol}

-The NEXI 3T Connectom protocol was designed for estimating exchange time on a 3T Siemens Connectom scanner.
-This protocol is made of a combination of five b-values and four diffusion times, with b-values of 1, 2.5, 4, 6 and 7.5 ms/µm$^2$ with respectively 13, 25, 25, 32 and 65 directions, and $\Delta=$20, 29, 39 and 49 ms. The gradient pulse width was fixed at 9 ms.
+The NEXI 3T Connectom protocol was designed to estimate exchange time on a 3T Siemens Connectom scanner.
+This protocol consists of a combination of five b-values and four diffusion times, with b-values of 1, 2.5, 4, 6 and 7.5 ms/µm$^2$ with respectively 13, 25, 25, 32 and 65 directions, and $\Delta=$20, 29, 39 and 49 ms. The gradient pulse width was fixed at 9 ms.